 According to a report from news.com.au, season three's Rohan MacLaren said that he and his fellow contestants arrived in Samoa in vans with blacked-out windows and weren't allowed to talk to any of the other competitors until they'd landed on the island.

 "It felt like I'd been abducted for the first five minutes, it was just missing the bag over my head," model Rohan said.
 "Then it got quite serene.
 It was a nice time to sit and think.
 I prefer the blacked out van.
 You really feel like you're in the wild."

 If the weight loss transformations of Survivor contestants are anything to go by, you can bet their food supply is well and truly limited.

-Season five's Monika Radulovic previously told Now To Love that aside from rewards, their diet consisted of a small portion of rice and kidney beans a day, plus whatever they can forage near camp such as fish, papaya and coconut.
+Monika Radulovic, who competed on the show in 2018, previously told Now To Love that aside from rewards, their diet consisted of a small portion of rice and kidney beans a day, plus whatever they can forage near camp such as fish, papaya and coconut.
 And the portion size was the real issue.

 "After a while, the beans and rice especially with some toasted coconut on top of it tastes good.
 We just didn't have enough to satisfy us, we had a cup per meal."

-Runner up Sharn Coombes also told TV WEEK, "In terms of appearance I was certainly shocked at my weight loss, I don't think I've ever seen myself that thin ever.
+Meanwhile 2018 runner up Sharn Coombes told TV WEEK, "In terms of appearance I was certainly shocked at my weight loss, I don't think I've ever seen myself that thin ever.
 I was also amazed at the muscles underneath there!
 That was kind of cool."